Schaffgotsch family: History

 After Kynast Castle had burnt down, struck by lightning in 1675, the family moved to nearby Warmbrunn Castle, an early 17th-century renaissance building.
 It also burnt down in 1777 and was replaced from 1784 with a large neoclassicism palace which remained the main residence of the head of the family until 1945.

-After the Prussian capture of Silesia, Philipp Gotthard von Schaffgotsch (1715–1795) became bishop of Breslau, proposed by Frederick the Great who also made him a prince.
+After the Prussian capture of Silesia, Philipp Gotthard von Schaffgotsch (1715–1795) became Bishop of Breslau, proposed by Frederick the Great who also made him a prince.
 When, during the Seven Years' War, the bishop went into exile in Bohemia, the king banned him for lifetime from returning.

 In the following generation, Johann Nepomuk Gotthard (1732–1808) received the title of "Erblandhofmeister".
 The family gained a seat in the Prussian House of Lords.
 In the first half of the nineteenth century, the family again split, into the Lower Silesian line of Warmbrunn-Kynast and the Upper Silesian of Koppitz.
 Due to the hot springs at Warmbrunn, the counts built a spa house and a theater in the early 19th century which became a fashionable retreat.
-When the Cistercian provost that Gotsche II Schoff had founded at Warmbrunn in 1381 was secularized in 1810, it became owned by the comital family and housed their 80,000 volume library and other collections.
+When the Cistercian provost that Gotsche II Schoff had founded at Warmbrunn in 1381 was secularized in 1810, it became owned by the comital family and housed their library with abour 80,000 volumes and other collections.

 Count Hans Ulrich von Schaffgotsch (1831–1915) had married Johanna Gryczik in 1858, the adopted daughter and sole heir of zinc mine industrialist Karl Godulla and thus became one of the most important industrialists in Prussia.
 Their descendants, the Upper Silesian line, or Koppitz branch of the family, owned this huge business empire until 1945.